verbb/patrol/README.md

 #### `$maintenanceModeAuthorizedIps`
 > Defaults to `['::1', '127.0.0.1']`

-IP addresses that should be allowed during maintenance, even if they're not logged in.
+IP addresses that should be allowed (without being logged in) during maintenance.

 #### `$maintenanceModeResponseStatusCode`
 > Defaults to `410`

-Tells Patrol what kind of `HttpException` to throw in the event that you chose not to use an offline page.
+Tells Patrol what kind of `HttpException` to throw if you do not set a `$maintenanceModePageUrl`.

 #### `$maintenanceModeAccessTokens`
 > Defaults to `[]`

 Access tokens that can be used to automatically add an IP to the allowed list.

-If had define an access token like so:
+If you define the following access tokens:
 ```php
 $maintenanceModeAccessTokens =  [
     'ceo-access-token',